mkschreder/uberalice/log-week-10.md

 * Going into lake with freezing cold 6 degrees water up to neck and following me out to the beach to then be dried and tuck into a warm cloth.
 * Meeting many different kinds of dogs (alice no longer grawls at all larger breeds, only some)
 * Continue going by bus, train and among lots of people.
-* Staying in a cage by herself for a little longer (with regular check ups.
+* Staying in a cage by herself for a 5 hours (with check ups every 2h.
 She mostly sleeps in the car cage)